- FORTH at a glance

 - Biodiversity, i.e. biotechnology applications for the creation of Genetically Modified Organisms (GMOs).
 Relevant issues are regulated by the UN Convention that has been incorporated into national legislation through laws 2204/1994 and regulation 1946/2003, as well as relevant EU regulations.
 Such issues are also regulated by the EC Directive 2001/18 on the deliberate release into the environment of GMOs, as incorporated into national legislation through MD 38639/ 20017 of 2005 as well as the MD ΗΠ/11648/1943 of 2002 that incorporates into national legislation the EC Directive 98/81, regarding the limited use of GMOs.

-As of today, the members of FEC (as appointed by FORTH BoD with the 8/10/2005 decision) are the following:
+The current members of FEC (appointed by the FORTH BoD on 21 November, 2015) are the following:

 Function of the committee - Procedure for ethical review of research proposals

-- Research proposals or technical annexes that require ethical review/approval by FEC are electronically submitted to the committee (to Mrs. Liana Zacharioudaki firstname.lastname@example.org, tel.
-2810-391800).
+- Research proposals or technical annexes that require ethical review/approval by the FEC are electronically submitted to the committee by filling in the Application Form (contact person: Mrs. Maria Steiakaki, eMail: email@example.com, tel.: 2810-391100).
 The submitted proposals must include all related documents, i.e. the documents for approval of the experimental or research protocols to be signed by FEC as well as all supporting documentation.
 In the case of research on animals, a copy of the license issued by the Veterinarian Authority of the responsible Municipality concerning the space where experimental animals are kept must be included, as well as a license for the realization of the proposed research, based on PD 160/91.
-The proposals must be submitted by the 1st day of each month.
-FEC will meet within the first fortnight of every month following receipt of such documents in order to review the particular proposals if so deemed necessary.

 - In order to avoid a conflict of interest, any member of the committee participating in the concerned proposal shall refrain from the entire ethical review procedure and process.